Punkrocker: Usage in pop culture

 The Teddybears' single, "Punkrocker" (featuring Iggy Pop), is featured in a Cadillac television commercial directed by Daniel Askill, titled 'Roll' and features a time-line of Cadillac automobiles, from the original 1902 Cadillac to the 2007 Cadillac XLR sports convertible.
 The song also appeared in the background of a scene of NBC's Bionic Woman.

 Thomas Rusiak's version "Hiphopper" can be heard in Kevin Smith's 2001 film Jay and Silent Bob Strike Back.

 The 2016 video game Mark McMorris Infinite Air includes this song as a part of its tracklist.

 The song is featured in the end credits of the 2025 DC Universe film Superman.
 The song serves as a callback to an earlier scene in the film, in which Lois Lane (portrayed by Rachel Brosnahan) describes herself as "punk rock" due to her cynicism, while describing her boyfriend Clark Kent (portrayed by David Corenswet), as more kind and trusting, to which Clark replies "maybe [kindness and trust are] the real punk rock."
-The song saw a huge increase in streaming numbers following its inclusion in the film, going from 1,572 streams as of July 4 to nearly 190,500 by July 12, the day after Superman released.
 Iggy Pop expressed his approval of the song's inclusion to The Hollywood Reporter, saying "I always thought the track had soul.
 Superman is the best friend you could have.”